Fear and anxiety dominate my days if I allow it, but we have to keep working and striving. How can we succeed despite fears, panic, and anxiety?

 Learning from the things that scare us

-Don’t worry, I’m not going to dwell too much on what happened in this article, I feel I have been melodramatic enough – but I do want to share more about what I learned from it.
-If you want more about the story, check out this interview Dries and I did shortly after.
+Don’t worry, I’m not going to dwell too much on what happened, I feel I have been melodramatic enough – but I do want to share more about what I learned from it.

 Long story made shorter, I felt I was going to drown, and that scared the heck out of me!

 After this traumatic event was over and I dried off, I had to make a choice.
 Do I get out and never go back in the water, or do I go back the next day?

 I chose to go back, but only after a VERY restless night where I analyzed every horrific far-fetched scenario you can imagine.
 If I didn’t go back then I would have gone from having one scary experience to having a shiny new phobia to unbox.

 Great birthday present!

 Was I actually going to drown?
 Probably not.

 In fact, the fear was making the situation worse!

 With fears, it is not about reality.
 Perception is actually the controlling factor.

 At the time it felt like I was drowning.
 In those cases perception IS reality.
 I couldn’t take a step back and objectively work out that in all likelihood my instructor was trained.